 When people think of rosary beads, and the prayers associated with them, the Roman Catholic Church often comes to mind.
 Yet there are non-Catholic Christians, including some Protestants, that use prayer beads.
 Does the Presbyterian tradition encourage using rosaries?

 Presbyterians don’t use rosaries.
 The historic teaching of the Presbyterian tradition strongly objects to the practice of praying to saints, including Mary.
 While the rosary includes reciting the Lord’s Prayer and a doxology, Presbyterians are convicted that there are other, more biblical ways, to pray.

 How does Presbyterian teaching respond to the alleged benefits of using rosaries?
 What is it about the rosary prayers that Presbyterians reject?
 What do they believe about Mary?
 What Protestants use rosaries?
 Keep reading to learn more.

 Prayer has always been a central feature of Presbyterian teaching.
 It is a core theological conviction of the tradition, and Presbyterian pastors have taught and encouraged their congregations in the discipline for centuries.
 (Also see Can a Catholic Attend a Presbyterian Church?)

 The French Reformer John Calvin (1509-1564), upon which the theology of Presbyterianism is based, taught that “prayer is the chief exercise of faith.”
 Yet even more important to Presbyterians is the Bible’s teaching on prayer, such as 1 Thessalonians 5:17, which reads “pray without ceasing” (ESV).

 What are prayer beads?
 Prayer beads are small and circular, and often made of wood, ceramic or glass, and laced together on a string.
-In addition to Roman Catholicism, they found in a variety of world religions like Buddhism, Hinduism, and Islam.
+In addition to Roman Catholicism, they are found in a variety of world religions like Buddhism, Hinduism, and Islam.